Hauserrodr/3GNews/README.md

 ### TODO
 - Implement user image generation
     Basically this feature allows users to generate images based on the daily stories they provide.
-The story is used for generating an image prompt, which is then feeded into DALL-E2 API (via Bing) to generate 4 images about the user narrative.
+The story is used for generating an image prompt, which is then feeded into DALL-E2 API (via Bing) to generate 4 images about the user narrative. >>> DONE
 - Implement daily news retrieve endpoint
-    Since it's the backend job to create the daily news every day at 6AM, we should have a route to just retrieve the images from google drive instead of generating them everything the endpoint is accessed.
+    Since it's the backend job to create the daily news every day at 6AM, we should have a route to just retrieve the images from google drive instead of generating them everything  the endpoint is accessed. >>> DONE
 - Improve news generation pipeline
     - Use the LLM to double check if the message really has news.
     - Make sure the news does not have an introduction message, like "Here are the news for...".